aswin-kevin/selena/README.md

 **WHO CAN USE**

-- Someone who wants to know the developer of a particular repo.
+- Someone who wants to know the developers of a particular repo.
 - Someone who wants to check which domain the repository belongs to.

 **How it works !!**